EffectOrientedProgramming/book/Chapters/04_Initialization.md

       BreadStoreBought()
 ```

-In this book, we follow the Scala practice of preferring `case` classes over ordinary classes.
+In this book, we follow the Scala practice of preferring `case` classes{i: "case class"} over ordinary classes.
 `case` classes are immutable by default and automatically provide commonly-needed functionality.
 You aren't required to use `case` classes to work with the Effect system, but they provide valuable conveniences.

 The companion object `BreadStoreBought` contains a single value called `purchased`.
-This produces a special kind of Effect: the `ZLayer`.
+This produces a special kind of Effect: the `ZLayer`.{i: "ZLayer"}
 `ZLayer`s are used by the Effect System to automatically inject dependencies.
 An essential difference between `ZLayer` and other dependency injection systems you might have used is that `ZLayer` validates dependencies *at compile time*.
 Your experience will actually be inside your IDE--when you do something problematic your IDE will immediately notify you with a useful error message.
 You aren't required to put the function producing a `ZLayer` in a companion object, but it is often convenient.

-There's something new here: `succeed`.
+There's something new here: `succeed`.{i: "succeed, ZIO"}{i: "fail, ZIO"}
-We need to cheat a little and take some information from the [Failure](06_Failure) chapter, which is the next one.
+We're taking some information from the [Failure](06_Failure) chapter, which is the next one.
 In that chapter, you'll learn that every returned Effect contains information about whether that Effect is successful or has failed.
 Each step along the way, that information is checked.
-If it fails, the operation is short-circuited and the entire Effect fails.
+If it fails, the operation is short-circuited and the entire Effect fails.{i: "short-circuiting"}
 This way you won't have failures randomly propagating through your system, as you do with exceptions.

 Sometimes you need to say, "Here's the answer and it's OK."